JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 When you attack with a thrown weapon, the weapon will be added to a "dropped" stack, however the original "held" stack will still be kept, even if it's empty.
 This is so the damage buttons are still usable, but you won't be able to roll another attack until you've drawn or picked up another one.

 ### NPC Weapon & Ammunition System
-You can use the <b>NPC Weapon Configuration</b> macro with an NPC selected to map their attacks onto weapons and ammunition in their inventory, and enable the Advanced Ammunition System for that NPC.
-Assigning ammunition to an attack will cause the ammunition to be consumed when fired, and enabling the Advanced Ammunition System will allow the NPC to take full advantage of the feature detailed above.
+You can use the <b>NPC Weapon Configuration</b> macro with an NPC selected to map their attacks onto weapons and ammunition in their inventory, and enable the Advanced Ammunition and Thrown Weapon Systems for that NPC.
+Assigning ammunition to an attack will cause the ammunition to be consumed when fired, and enabling the Advanced Ammunition System or Advanced Thrown Weapon System will allow the NPC to take full advantage of the features detailed above.

 #### Tip
 For NPCs which will have tokens which are <i>not</i> linked to their actor, open their character sheet from the Actors directory and configure their weapons before placing the tokens.
 The tokens will inherit the configuration from the actor and can then be tweaked as necessary by selecting the token and using the <b>NPC Weapon Configuration</b> macro again.